Tellusant/docs/articles-posts/economic-sentiment-zaf.md

 All aspects of the analyses are automated except the final quality control.

 ## Findings
 The graph below shows our latest assessment.
 As a semantic analysis, it evaluates the qualitative wording in the reports instead of looking at quantitative data.
-It then converts this into scores along eight measures.
+It then converts this into scores across eight measures.
 The scores are weighted and summarized into an overall score.

 For South Africa, it shows a moderately weak position.
 The